-Figure 30 plots rates of change in total years of schooling against CBR transition slopes, both for the data and our model.
+Figure 30 plots the speed of the change in educational attainment against the speed of CBR decline, both for the data and our model.
 The data do indeed show a robust positive relationship between the speed of the fertility transition and the speed of educational progress, consistent with the quantity-quality trade-off at the center of our model.
 Quantitatively, the slope of the best-fit relationship is a bit steeper in our simulation than in the data, and our model does not produce examples of very rapid education increases such as those observed for many late-developing countries such as South Korea and India.
-That may be partly because these countries embarked on aggressive government-sponsored education programs that may have changed the costs faced by parents (e.g., by redistributing the cost of education across income levels) or even pushed some parents away from their optimal quantity-quality mix.23
+That may be partly because these countries embarked on aggressive government-sponsored education programs that may have changed the costs faced by parents (e.g., by redistributing the cost of education across income levels) or even pushed some parents away from their optimal quantity-quality mix.28